Kids can get fussy in a hot car, period. Add some hot summer heat to that and it’s only a matter of time before kids

 You’ll want to avoid leather and vinyl car seats as they can get very hot during the summer.
 Vinyl car seats, in particular, aren’t as breathable as leather.

 That leaves us with fabric car seats, such as nylon or polyester.
 Fabric car seats provide comfort and breathability in all four seasons.

 However, keep in mind that fabric car seats are more prone to stains.
-These types of convertible car seats can also absorb moisture and cause odors.
+This type of convertible car seat can also absorb moisture and cause odors.